Sierra Nevada Forest and Community Initiative

 The Sierra Nevada Conservancy's Proposition 84 Grant Program has awarded over $50 million in funds to a wide variety of projects, many of which supported efforts that reduced the risk of large damaging wildfires that threaten communities, water reliability, and quality for Californians, and at the same time, created much needed jobs.
 The video links below include examples of some of these projects.

-- $250,000 Wood Energy Team grant.The Sierra Nevada Conservancy is part of a collaborative which was recently awarded a $250,000 Wood Energy Team grant from the US Forest Service.
+- September 2013 - $250,000 Wood Energy Team grant.The Sierra Nevada Conservancy is part of a collaborative which was recently awarded a $250,000 Wood Energy Team grant from the US Forest Service.
 This funding will be used to enhance education and technical assistance to communities pursuing bioenergy facilities and to coordinate bioenergy activities state-wide.
 The program will be managed by the Watershed Training and Research Center under the guidance of the state-wide Biomass Working Group.
 This award was one of only five that were awarded nationwide, and the only project awarded in California.
-See the full story here.